dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * The *endpoint name* scheme performs a simple dictionary lookup.
 * The *route values* scheme has a complex best-subset-of-set algorithm.

+<a name="ambient"></a>

 ### Ambient values and explicit values

 From the current request, routing will access the route values of the current request `HttpContext.Request.RouteValues`.
 The values associated with the current request are referred to as the *ambient values*.
-For the purpose of clarity, the documentation will refer to the route values passed in to method as *explicit values*.
+For the purpose of clarity, the documentation refers to the route values passed in to method as *explicit values*.

 This example shows ambient values and explicit values: